jeka-dev/jeka/README.md

 ## How to edit documentation

-Documentation is generated with [MkDocs](https://www.mkdocs.org/).
+Documentation is generated with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 Documentation sources are located (here)[docs].

-You must install _MkDocs_ on your computer in your computer prior to execute following command lines from this repo root directory :
+You must install _Python_ and _Material for MkDocs_ on your computer (`pip install mkdocs-material`) prior to execute following command lines from this repo root directory :
 - `mkdocs serve` : generate and serve the documentation on localhost:8000
 - `mkdocs gh-deploy --force` : generate and deploy the documentation to https://jerkar.github.io/jeka.